kelaresg/go-skype-bridge/README.md

 The skype api lib of matrix-skype is [go-skypeapi](https://github.com/kelaresg/go-skypeapi).
 [matrix room(#goskypebridge:matrix.org)](https://app.element.io/#/room/#goskypebridge:matrix.org)

-This matrix-skype bridge is based on [mautrix-whatsapp](https://github.com/tulir/mautrix-whatsapp),so the installation and usage methods are very similar to mautrix-whatsapp(matrix-skype currently does not support docker installation)
+This matrix-skype bridge is based on [mautrix-whatsapp](https://github.com/tulir/mautrix-whatsapp),so the installation and usage methods are very similar to mautrix-whatsapp

 > # mautrix-whatsapp
 > A Matrix-WhatsApp puppeting bridge based on the [Rhymen/go-whatsapp](https://github.com/Rhymen/go-whatsapp)